Air France pilot unions call for strike during Euro 2016

-PARIS Air France's (AIRF.PA) pilot unions have called on members to strike during the first week of the Euro 2016 soccer championship in a protest over pay.
+PARIS Air France's (AIRF.PA) pilot unions have called on members to strike during the first week of the Euro 2016 football championship in a protest over pay, although the airline's chief executive said fans could just drive or take the train.

 The strike call was by unions Syndicat National des Pilotes de Ligne (SNPL), which represents more than half of the airline's pilots, and SPAF, which represents about a quarter.